Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-03-HTML5-canvas.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZwYFdU3lHSo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The HTML5 Canvas is a revolutionary tag element that provides a number of benefits such as:
+The HTML5 Canvas is a revolutionary tag element that provides many benefits, such as:

 * HTML Canvas Can be Animated
   * Canvas objects can move.
 Everything is possible: from simple bouncing balls to complex animations.

-* HTML Canvas Can be Interactive
+* HTML Canvas Can Be Interactive
   * Canvas can respond to JavaScript events.
   * Canvas can respond to any user action (key clicks, mouse clicks, button clicks, finger movement)

-* HTML Canvas Can be Used in Games
+* HTML Canvas Used for Games
-  * Canvas' methods for animations, offer a lot of possibilities for HTML gaming applications.
+  * Canvas' methods for animations offer a lot of possibilities for HTML gaming applications.

 Let's take a look at the most basic set up of the canvas.
-If you want the canvas to appear, you just need the canvas tag.
+If you want the canvas to appear, you need the canvas tag.
 It looks like this:

 ```html
 <html>